hackclub/hackclub/workshops/weather_app/README.md

 - Try to make another card besides the weather card where you could display the map of the city entered.
 (You will get to know about new APIs of Maps)

 - There are many other details which we receive from the API(humidity, pressure etc) that we do not display.
-See what other details we receive and try to display them as well.
+To see the full response from the API, type the API call from earlier (the first line in `getWeather()`) into your browser's URL bar.
+Then, do interesting things with the rest of that data!

 - Add a `right-arrow` [font-awesome icon](https://fontawesome.com/v4.7.0/icons/) which when clicked shows the details instead of pressing `Enter`.
 (Some basic JS practice)